pankaj9057/planning-poker/README.md

 - Vercel: import the repo and add the two environment variables.
 - Netlify: import the repo, set build command to `npm run build` and publish directory to `dist`, and add the environment variables.
 - GitHub Pages: CI workflow in `.github/workflows/deploy.yml` will publish on push to `main`.

-## Environment variables

-Required (for local dev and CI build):

-- `VITE_SUPABASE_URL` — your Supabase project URL
-- `VITE_SUPABASE_ANON_KEY` — your Supabase anonymous public key

-Set these in your hosting provider or GitHub repository secrets for CI.

-## Contributing

-- Follow the existing TypeScript and linting rules.
-- Run `npm run lint` before opening a PR.

-## Troubleshooting

-- If the dev server won't start, ensure Node 20+ and an up-to-date npm are installed.
-- If you see missing env variables, verify they are set in `.env` or in your CI environment.